cyrilshtabtsovsky/website_from_neflify/content/pages/index.md

     subtitle: ''
     items:
       - title: >-
-          With the expertise of Cyril Shtabtsovsky and his team, we decided to focus first on improving our sourcing and screening processes...
+          "With the expertise of Cyril Shtabtsovsky and his team, we decided to focus first on improving our sourcing and screening processes..."
         tagline: ''
         subtitle: Shai Albaranes @ Vice President of Innovation and Ventures at Orbia
         text: ''